FAQ’s About The Gravity Harvester And Misunderstood Facts About Helium.

 Is the GH weather dependent?

-- Since the GH is encosed in a shaft, it can operate in any weather condition.
+- Since the GH is enclosed in a shaft, it can operate in any weather condition.

 Question: